Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Step 1.
 Write a notice

-Claimants must give 3 months notice of the claim to the Registrar and the Minister of Justice and Solicitor General.
+Claimants must give 3 months notice of the claim to the Registrar and the Minister of Justice.
 Write a letter setting out the details of the claim.
 Include copies of any relevant documents.
 This will serve as your notice.